ministryofjustice/security-guidance/docs/system-backup-policy.md

 **POL.TCP.110**: Back-up data **shall** be stored and handled in a manner appropriate to the protective marking of the Information Assets stored.

+**POL.TCP.111**: All IT systems **shall** check all historic back-ups regularly to ensure that they can be relied upon.
+This includes the testing of back-up media such as tape or hard disks.

+**POL.TCP.112**: All IT systems **shall** have a back-up restoration procedure which is tested regularly.
+Ideally, the testing takes place automatically.

 **POL.TCP.113**: The retention period for historic back-ups **shall** align to the retention period of the Information Assets held.

 ## Contact and Feedback